 Today, Rock Steady’s Pittsburgh location offers classes for people with PD six days a week, in the mornings and afternoons, including on Saturdays.
 Jeff has more than 50 active members between the ages of 54 and 92 who attend classes each week.
 He has personally assessed the motor skills and needs of more than 75 gym members with Parkinson’s who box to improve their symptoms.

 Jeff believes that boxing may be the most intimidating exercise to begin.
 He’s heard from people hesitant to join his classes, excuses such as, “I could get hurt” or “it’s embarrassing if I can’t do it right.”
 He simply tells them to not be afraid and not to give up.
-He has proof in the progress he’s seen firsthand with his students.
+He has proved in the progress he’s seen firsthand with his students.

 It doesn’t seem to matter how progressed your Parkinson’s is or if you’ve undergone injuries before, boxing works.
 For one student, Diane, it changed her way of life in just three weeks.
 Diane walked into Jeff’s gym, cane in hand, unable to even jump rope.
 In fact, due to her Parkinson’s, she couldn’t raise the rope over her head.
 But after several weeks of boxing classes, she stopped using the cane and is throwing the rope around with ease.
 Her strength, balance and tremors have visibly improved.